Three "Most Important" Tips on Marketing Your Hypnosis Practice

 Calvin D. Banyan, MA, BCH, FNGH, CI

 I recently returned form the National Guild of Hypnotists National Convention.
 It was great and I highly recommend that you get there each year if you are serious about your profession using hypnosis.
-While I was there, I gave a few talks on hypnosis and hypnotherapy, but one of the questions that the attendees kept asking me was, "Cal, I hear that you have one of the largest and most successful hypnotherapy practices in the country, how did you do it?"
+While I was there, I gave a few talks on hypnosis, but one of the questions that the attendees kept asking me was, "Cal, I hear that you have one of the largest and most successful hypnosis practices in the country, how did you do it?"
 That is a very big question with lots of answers.

 The question came up again just a week or so ago.
 I was invited to speak at next year's Solid Gold Weekend, a great two-day event put on by the National Guild of Hypnotists (NGH).
 I decided that I wanted some suggestions about what I should talk about so I sent an email off to the Banyan Hypnosis Center Graduates Email Group on Yahoo which has over 350 active members!
 I asked them what they would want me to talk about?
 The answer was deafening.
 It resonated so loudly, Dr. Dwight Damon, President of the NGH called me and asked me if I would be interested in speaking on the topic because there was so much interest in how we built our successful business.